jvde-github/AIS-catcher-docs/docs/what-is-new.md

 # What's New?

-## Edge version
+## Edge version — v0.67 Release Notes

-new additions:

-- HydraSDR support
-- Debian packages will store HydraSDR and RTL-SDR libraries in /usr/lib/AIS-catcher now as DLLs instead of statically linking
-- allow multiple commands in init_seq for serial devices, separate via a comma.
-Fix issues for MacOS
-- messages from serial devices supporting AIS-catcher format can pass on warning/info and error messages via the program

-### Remove duplicates
+### New Features

+#### HydraSDR Support

+HydraSDR is now a supported input device.
+See the [HydraSDR input page](../configuration/input/hydrasdr.md) for details.

+#### Duplicate Removal

 When combining multiple input streams, overlapping reception can result in duplicate messages.
-To remove duplicates from output channels, use the experimental `unique` option.
+To remove duplicates from output channels, use the `unique` option.
 For example, the following removes duplicates from both console and a UDP stream:

 ```
 AIS-catcher -o 1 unique on -u 127.0.0.1 5012 unique on
 ```

 In JSON, set the `unique` key to `true` (remove duplicates) or `false` (default).
 Note that this could come at a performance cost that increases with the number of MMSIs so keep an eye on that.

-### Downsampling Options
+#### Downsampling Options

 Two additional options, `position_interval` and `own_interval`, downsample position messages and VDO messages by limiting each MMSI to at most one update per specified interval (in seconds).
-Both default to `0` or, equivalent, `false`(disabled).
+Both default to `0` or, equivalent, `false` (disabled).

 **Example:**
 ```